unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Minting

 We have some cool minting animations to show off while your transactions are confirmed on the chain.
-In most cases, it will be instant but if not, you have something to look foward to.
+In most cases, it will be instant but if not, you have something to look forward to.

 ![minting progress on checkout](/images/blog/redesigned-checkout/new-checkout-minting.png)